ivanclay/alura_ceep/README.md

 ### About

-This project is the minimum expected result of training [Udemy](https://www.udemy.com/course/formacao-angular-inicio-criando-7-projetos/).
+This project is the minimum expected result of training [Alura ReactJs](https://cursos.alura.com.br/course/react-js).

 #
 ### Available Scripts